nickpourazima/rotary-phone-audio-guestbook/README.md

   - [Here's](https://superuser.com/questions/53957/what-do-alsa-devices-like-hw0-0-mean-how-do-i-figure-out-which-to-use) a good reference to device selection.
   - You can also check [this](https://stackoverflow.com/questions/32838279/getting-list-of-audio-input-devices-in-python) from Python.

-### Microphone Replacement (Optional)
+### Optional: Microphone Replacement

+For improved sound quality, consider replacing the built-in [carbon microphone](https://en.wikipedia.org/wiki/Carbon_microphone).

-I found the sound quality of the built-in [carbon microphone](https://en.wikipedia.org/wiki/Carbon_microphone) on the rotary phone to be quite lacking in terms of amplitude, dynamic range and overall vocal quality.
+I found the sound quality of the built-in mic on the rotary phone to be quite lacking in terms of amplitude, dynamic range and overall vocal quality.
 I tried boosting the gain from the digital (ALSA driver) side but this introduced an incredible amount of noise as expected.
 I then approached this from the analog domain and tried alternative circuitry to boost the sound quality based off this [carbon-to-dynamic converter](https://www.circuits-diy.com/mic-converter-circuit/).

 Might be worth a further investigation in the future since it retains the integrity of the original rotary phone.